Strategic Advisory Group of Experts on Immunization (SAGE) Decade of Vaccines Working Group (established March 2013)

 - Rozina Mistry, Lecturer and Course Director, Aga Kahn University, Pakistan.
 Member of the Working Group from March 2013 to March 2016.

 Declarations of Interest

-All members completed a declaration of interests form.
-Four members reported relevant interests summarized below:
+All members completed a declaration of interests.
+Five members reported relevant interests summarized below.

 - His institution receives a policy grant from Novartis to establish a rabies vaccine and immunoglobulin stockpile which is used to cover 10% of his income.
 This interest was assessed as non-personal, non-specific and financially significant*.